jurtasun/rcds_intro_nextflow/chapter1/README.md

 ### 1.2.
 Maps, parameters, data processing.

 This exercise explores one of `Groovy`'s most powerful and commonly used structures: maps.
 A map is a collection of key-value pairs, and `Groovy` provides very concise syntax for creating and accessing them.
-Maps are heavily used in `Nextflow` configurations, parameter passing, and data modelling.
+Maps are heavily used in `Nextflow` configurations, when accessing parameters and modelling data.
 Indeed, if you have some prior coding experience, you shall find that maps are similar to dictionaries in modern languages such as `Python`.

-Let's write a function (or *method*) that takes a map as input and constructs a description string.
+Let's write a function (or *method*) that takes a map as input and constructs some descriptive string.
 This function demonstrates `Groovy`'s support for dynamic typing and named parameters via maps.

-Write a `Groovy` script that:
+Write a `Groovy` script named `maps.goovy` that:
-- Creates a map person with keys: name, age, and city.
+- Creates a `map` person with keys: `name`, `age`, and `city`.
-- Write a function describePerson(Map person) that returns a string like: "Alice is 30 years old and lives in London."
+- Write a function `describePerson()` that takes the `map` as input returns a string like: "Alice is 30 years old and lives in London."
 - Call the function and print the result.

 ```groovy